ezex-io/boilerplate/README.md

 - **Pull Request Template**: Use [.github/PULL_REQUEST_TEMPLATE.md](.github/PULL_REQUEST_TEMPLATE.md).
 - **License**: Include the LICENSE file in your project.
 - **Contributing**: Add the CONTRIBUTING.md file to guide contributors.

+## Some Notes

+### Rust

+- For libraries, add `Cargo.lock` into `.gitignore`.

+### TypeScript

+- We strictly use Yarn as the package manager.
+- We use ??? as the testing framework.
+- We use ??? for linting.
+-